 A Tale of Two Tables

-I built a pair of tables, one for business, one for pleasure.
+I swept out the shop, tuned up the table saw, and built a pair of tables, one for business and one for pleasure.

 The first is an outdoor dining table made of Western red cedar, a wood chosen for its natural resistance to the elements.
-Designed to seat four to six, its finished dimensions are 72”L x 35.5”W x 29.5”H.
+Designed to seat four to six, its finished dimensions are 72”L × 35.5”W × 29.5”H.

-The legs are 4x4 stock, notched to flush with the top of the table.
+The legs are 4×4 stock, notched to flush with the top of the table.
 The frame is joined with a series of pocket screws to disguise all metal fasteners.

 Seven equally spaced boards make up the table top, allowing for water drainage and seasonal expansion/contraction of the wood.